 Daniel McDonnell began his career as a trainee at the BBC in 1989.
 He worked for the corporation for 17 years as an engineer and VT operator and in later years as an editor.
 He formed Timeline Television in 2006 to specialise in providing server systems and shared edit systems to the broadcast sector.
-The company has now grown to have more than 130 full time staff.
-Covering large sporting events such as the FIFA World Cup, Timeline provides outside broadcasts, post-production and studio-based services to major UK and International networks such as the BBC and ITV, as well as to the independent sector.
+The company has now grown to have more than 140 full time staff.
+Covering large sporting events such as the FIFA World Cup and Blue Planet Live, Timeline provides outside broadcasts, post-production and studio-based services to major UK and International networks such as the BBC and ITV, as well as to the independent sector.
 For the America’s Cup the company developed robotic, waterproof camera systems to capture the action from the competing yachts.
 It also recently designed and built the world’s most advanced IP 4K HDR outside broadcast truck.
-Sales reached £29.3m in 2017.

 Dom worked within the Network and Server Operations team at the BBC and progressed to the position of specialist.
 He has worked as an EVS Operator and was involved in the formation of Timeline in 2006.
 In 2008 he joined Timeline on a full time basis, bringing his expertise in networks and servers to compliment his understanding of EVS servers to make Timeline the market leader in broadcast server systems.
 He has project managed the shared server systems on notable shows such as Wimbledon, the Open Golf and Volvo Ocean Race.